UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

     For now, just do some basic editing
 *	Add racial identity.
 *	Remove venerative language (e.g., planter, prominent, prosperous) and edit as needed.
-*	Add slave schedule information, if available.
+*	Add U.S. federal census slave schedule information, if available.
-*	Add information about individual enslaved/Black people who are documented in the collection: Name, dates, locations, enslavers
+*	Add information about individual enslaved/Black people who are documented in the collection: Name, dates, locations, enslavers.
     - [George Hairston Papers](https://finding-aids.lib.unc.edu/04477/): Enslaved people documented in the collection include Elizabeth, a house servant, and her daughter by her enslaver Robert Hairston, probably in Lowndes County, Miss.; Frank, a child of 2 months who was sold from the estate of Absalom Powell in Columbus County, N.C., to Richard L. Byrne; Nancy, who attended to women enslaved by George Hairston and who herself was enslaved by Mary J. Cabaniss, probably in Pittsylvania County, Va.; and Roda, a girl enslaved by George Hairston (location unknown).

         Some genealogical research of people enslaved at Hairston family plantations has been done by descendent family members and is available at [Hairston Family Genealogy](https://www.hairstonfamilygenealogy.com).

-**Scope and Content:** Sometimes you will copy and paste the collection overview; often there is enhanced description that may be remediated.
+**Scope and Content:** Sometimes you will copy and paste the collection overview (abstract); often there is enhanced description that may be remediated.
 As in the collection overview, this is a careful balancing act of centering what we know about Black people without misrepresenting the extent of the documentation available.
 We also want to decenter whiteness, but not eliminate existing description that is still useful.
 Below is an example of a non-traditional remediation of a collection level scope and content notes to highlight information about Black lives that was previously only at the file level.

 * [Blackford Family Papers](https://finding-aids.lib.unc.edu/01912/): this collection has a lot of description about Black people, but too much for an easily readable paragraph.
 See the collection level scope and content note for a list that preserves all of the keywords for searching while being slightly easier to read.